 The process will then be as follows:

 - The Partner handling your complaint will contact you to acknowledge your complaint and may request further details from you.
 Your complaint will be recorded and we will open a separate file for it.

 - The Partner handling your complaint will investigate your complaint and will then meet with you to discuss the complaint and/or send you a detailed reply to your complaint.
 This will include suggestions for resolving the matter.

 - Following the meeting the Partner handling your complaint will write to you to confirm what took place at the meeting and any solutions that have been agreed with you.

-If you are not satisfied with the outcome of your complaint, individuals and some smaller businesses can make a complaint to the Legal Ombudsman.
+- write to you with details of any right you have to complain to the Legal Ombudsman.
 They will look at your complaint independently and it will not affect how we handle your case.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman:
+If you have, then you may take your complaint to the Legal Ombudsman:

 - Within six months of receiving a final response to your complaint; and

 - No more than six years from the date of act/omission; or

 - No more than three years from when you should reasonably have known there was cause for complaint.